klaudiosinani/arare/readme.md

 ## Description

 Lightweight and without any external dependencies Arare enables you to write tacit, point-free, declarative & clean code while avoiding side-effects and mutations.
-Internally the library itself, comprised of over 190 functions, follows the functional programming paradigm and is materialized using fundamental functional qualities such as currying, recursion, tail calls, high-order functions, referential transparency, side-effects elimination and function composition.
-Additionally, Arare utilizes automatic [variadic](https://en.wikipedia.org/wiki/Variadic_function) [currying](https://en.wikipedia.org/wiki/Currying) for its functions, thus allowing the user to write more flexible, practical & minimal code, compared to regular, strict currying.
-By all means, regular currying can still be achieved, just by applying one instead of multiple arguments at a time to a function.
+Internally the library itself, comprised of over 180 functions, follows the functional programming paradigm and is materialized using fundamental functional qualities such as currying, recursion, tail calls, high-order functions, referential transparency, side-effects elimination and function composition.
+Additionally, Arare utilizes automatic [variadic](https://en.wikipedia.org/wiki/Variadic_function) [currying](https://en.wikipedia.org/wiki/Currying) for its functions, thus allowing the user to write more flexible, practical & minimal code, compared to regular strict currying.
+Regular currying can still be achieved by applying one instead of multiple arguments at a time to a function.

 Please note that project is in its early days and that it is currently under active development.